Hi-riser: Overview

-Hi-risers originally grew out of the Dirty South subculture, but the trend has spread across the United States.
+Hi-risers originally grew out of the African American Dirty South subculture, but the trend has spread across the United States.
 Vehicles customized in this style are distinguished by their oversized wheels, ranging from 20 inches to 30 inches or more in diameter (with the largest being 50 inch).
 A number of wheel companies make wheels in larger sizes specifically for hi-risers, including Asanti, Dub, Forgiato, Lexani, and more.
 Suspension modifications similar to those employed on lifted pickup trucks are made to give adequate clearance for the large wheels.
 Often the suspension is modified so the front end sits slightly higher than the rear end.
 Other common modifications include custom paint-jobs, interiors, headlights, and trim; custom audio equipment; engine swaps and other performance upgrades; steering wheels that match the design of the wheels; and radiused fenders to fit the larger wheels.
 Other names for hi-risers and donks include "skyscrapers" due to their height, as well as simply being referred to as "big rim" or "big wheel" cars by people within the community.

 Groups such as the National Donk Racing Association organize drag racing events specifically for cars with big wheels.
 Cars entering these events typically have a host of performance upgrades in addition to their visual modifications, including and are usually set up similarly to traditional drag cars.

 Most enthusiasts agree that a "donk" traditionally is a 1971-1976 Chevrolet Impala or Caprice.
 They were given this name because the "Impala" logo was referred to as a "donkey" by owners, or "donk" for short.
 Other common terms include "box" or "box Chevy", which typically refers to a malaise era Impala or Caprice sedan with a boxy design, and "bubble", which typically refers to a 1990s Chevrolet Caprice or Impala.

 The most popular vehicles for these types of modifications are late 20th century, full-size, rear wheel drive sedans and coupes manufactured by General Motors, particularly the Chevrolet Impala, Chevrolet Caprice, Buick Roadmaster, Oldsmobile 98, Cadillac DeVille, Cadillac Seville, Cadillac Fleetwood, Cadillac Fleetwood Brougham, and Cadillac Brougham, as well as mid-size cars such as the Chevrolet Monte Carlo, Buick Century, and Oldsmobile Cutlass Supreme.
 Other commonly used platforms include full-size Ford models such as the Ford Crown Victoria, Lincoln Town Car, and Mercury Grand Marquis; Chrysler and Dodge models such as the 300, Charger (2005), and Dodge Challenger (2008); and various models of SUVs and pickup trucks, notably the Cadillac Escalade.